 From there, I abandoned my science path to pursue a degree in Italian Studies at UW Seattle.
 Also applied for Italian citizenship (thanks, nonni siciliani).
 When I graduated with my Bachelor’s Degree in 2010, I started this food blog while still living in Seattle.

-Pursuing my dream to move to Italy and carve out a career out of my passions has given my life a sort of meaning that I am insanely grateful for.
-Of course I get mad, sad and flustered and have had to burn bridges and build sturdier ones along the way.
+Pursuing my dream to move to Italy and carve out a career out of my passions has given my life a sort of meaning I am insanely grateful for.
+Of course I get mad, sad and flustered.
+I’ve weeded out unstable bridges and built sturdier ones along the way.
 And the best part is, I’ve learned so much and still have decades more to go.
 This experience has given me a sense of trust for life and a continued quest for humility I could never quantify.

 If you’re a long time reader/follower, you’ll know in 2018 I started flirting with the dream to live part-time in San Francisco, California.
 Partly from wanting to spend more time closer to family, but also to test the potential for Curious Appetite while living in a cool food city that is (or was) which I once found more stimulating than Florence’s.